 An injury due to the negligence of a property owner could mean high medical bills, missed work time, and potentially lifelong pain.
 One of the civil litigation lawyers at Pursiano Barry Bruce Demetriades Simon LLP can work with you and ensure you’re rightfully compensated for your injuries.

 Both property owners and leaseholders are required to uphold a certain level of quality and safety within their properties.
 When those standards aren’t met, injury can occur.
 Before welcoming guests onto their property, the property owner or tenant must properly label and inform guests of any defects or potentially hazardous areas either on the property or in the area which surrounds the property.
 Common reasons for premises liability lawsuits include the following: slip and fall accidents, dog bites and animal attacks, injuries due to building defects, swimming pool injuries, exposure to hazardous materials, injury due to negligent security, and event accidents.
+Our lawyers can help with several types of premises liability cases, including any of the following.

 If an injury occurs on the premise and the property owner didn’t take the required steps to help prevent the resulting injury, the injured party may be eligible to recover damages in a premises liability case.
 In order for the case to be successful, several key components of proof are required.